Andrew Tells His Story

 What did we want?
 To know Him?
 To see what He was like?
 But we didn’t voice that.
 Instead we said, “Teacher, where are you staying?”

 Really?
-We’re meeting the Messiah and all we can come up with is, “Where are you staying?”
+We’re meeting the Messiah and all we can come up with was, “Where are you staying?”

-Jesus didn’t seem to notice our bumbling.
-He graciously replied, “Come, and see.”
+Jesus overlooked our bumbling and graciously replied, “Come, and see.”

 What Do You Want?

 I wonder if Andrew and the other disciple were tongue-tied when Jesus turned to them.
-Or maybe they were showing polite interest like when we ask someone we meet where they’re from.
+Or maybe they were showing polite interest like when we meet someone and ask where they’re from.
 Or, were they feeling Jesus out because they wanted time with Him?

-That made me consider how I would have answered Jesus.
+I wonder how I would have answered Jesus.
 Would I say, “I want to spend time with You and know You better”?
 Verses that say God answers my prayers prompt me, like a child compiling a list for Christmas, to write down what I want from Jesus.
-But Andrew and his companion didn’t ask Jesus to provide anything for them.
+But Andrew and his companion didn’t ask Jesus for anything.
 They wanted to know Him.

 Jesus said, “Blessed are those who hunger and thirst for righteousness, for they shall be satisfied” (Matt.
 5:6 NASB).
 He also said, “I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty” (Jn.
 6:35 NIV).
 Those who hunger for Jesus, who is our righteousness, experience contentment.